Back to overview

 How do you get between Baku, Tbilisi, and Yerevan?

-Baku → TbilisiDirect flight1h2-3 daily, Azerbaijan Airlines + Georgian Airways; default for FIT and 4★+ groups
+Baku → TbilisiDirect flight1hOperable.
+2-3 daily, Azerbaijan Airlines + Georgian Airways; default for FIT and 4★+ groups

-Tbilisi → YerevanDirect flight1hLimited availability, books out 4+ weeks ahead in peak
+Tbilisi → YerevanDirect flight1hOperable but thin.
+Books out 4+ weeks ahead in peak; re-check schedules at quote

 How long do the Caucasus border crossings take?